niklasapholz/katacoda-scenarios/fit_data_to_db/step3.md

 `katacoda-scenarios/fit_data_to_db/setup.sql`{{open}}

-You can see all the tables and columns we need to save or example file (a swimming session).
+You can see all the tables and columns we need to save our example file (a swimming session).

 Edit the last line and insert a user.